Kani-Maki-Gang/bld/Readme.md

 # Command to run a pipeline on a server with variables.
 bld run -p pipeline_name -s server_name -v VARIABLE1=value1 VARIABLE2=value2

+# Command to list pipelines of a server
+bld ls
+bld ls -s server_name

+# Command that prints the history of runned pipelines
+bld hist
+bld hist -s server_name

+# Command to monitor the execution of a pipeline or see the output of older runs
+bld monit
+bld monit -p pipeline_name -s server_name

+# Command to inspect the contents of a pipeline on a server
+bld inspect
+bld inspect -p pipeline_name -s server_name
 ```

 # Pipeline examples